tagion/tagion/docs/gov/intro/jargonbusting.md

 ## Tagion: best of two worlds

 Talking about accountability: another unique design feature of the _DART_ database is that all entries and edits have an "owner", typically the _user_ specified in the _contract_ that created the data entry.
 Access rights to each data point can be managed like the file permissions in a conventional computer system (e.g. read, write, own).
-In this regard, rules concerning privacy, anonymity and security can be determined individually for each (type of) entry, or for each _Subsystem database_, depending on its particular use-case. ~~Only for _contracts/transactions_ of "TGN", the native utility token on the Tagion _Mainnet_, the rules are fixed: they always reveal the amounts of the transactions, but not the identity of the actors, e.g. payer and payee.~~
+In this regard, rules concerning privacy, anonymity and security can be determined individually for each (type of) entry, or for each _Subsystem database_, depending on its particular use-case.
+Only for _contracts/transactions_ of ["TGN", the native utility token](https://docs.tagion.org/gov/governance_areas/token_economy/utility_token) on the Tagion _Mainnet_, the rules are fixed: the amounts of the transactions are revealed, along with the identifiers of the payer and payee.
+But their actual identities are protected because, different from most _blockchains_, only the resulting balances of a _transaction/contract_ are stored in the new state of the database, not the contracts with the actors' information themselves.

 In a _Subsystem_, the actors can be made visible (only to the participants of that _Subsystem_ or more widely), while the content kept in the Subsystem's own database can be protected as appropriate for the use-case or industry.
 The level of data-protection available can be configured to be compliant with any privacy and data-protection regulation or even up to government agency levels of classification - including but not limited to access-control, authentication and sharing services, and multi-signature requirements.